 Board members may also be expected to spend additional time to review materials and prepare for Board and Committee meetings.

-Each Director shall be a resident of Canada for the duration of his or her appointment.
+Each Director shall be a resident of Canada for the duration of their appointment.

 The Chair and Vice-Chair shall serve for a three-year term.
 At the end of each three-year term, the Board shall appoint a Chair and Vice-Chair of the Corporation among the independent Directors.